 Artistic Director / New German Cinema

 Christoph Gröner studied in Munich, Venice and Salamanca.
-Journalist since 2004, International Programmer with FILMFEST MÜNCHEN since 2008, handles New German Cinema since 2012, Stars and Strategy since 2017, Artistic Director since 2019.
-Programmer with Black Nights Festival in Tallinn and Program Consultant for Zurich Film Festival.
+Journalist since 2004, International Programmer with FILMFEST MÜNCHEN since 2008, handles New German Cinema since 2012, Stars and Strategy since 2017, Artistic Director since 2019 and he is programmer with Black Nights Festival in Tallinn.
 Also introduces films for ARTE.

 Florian Borchmeyer, born in Wasserburg, Bavaria, studied literature in Berlin, Havana and Paris.
 PhD in philosophy 2006 with a dissertation on chronicles of the discovery of the Americas.
 Bavarian Film Prize 2006 for the documentary "Havana - The New Art of Building Ruins".
 He works as filmmaker and literary critic for Frankfurter Allgemeine, as well as for TV magazine formats.
 Since 2011/12 he has worked as dramaturg at the Schaubühne Lehniner Platz.
 For FILMFEST MÜNCHEN, he handles international programming, concentrating on Latin America and the Iberian peninsula.

 Ulrike Frick studied Ancient and Modern History, Theatre and Literature in Munich and Trier.
 PhD. in History, and Literature from Munich University 2003, then went to work as a journalist and editor for film, TV and literary subjects.
 Joined FILMFEST MÜNCHEN 2004.
 Since 2007 she has been curating the programme series of New German TV Movies and series at FILMFEST MÜNCHEN.